Kate Middleton's Go-To Designers Just Created the Bridal Shoe Line of Your Dreams (Ahem, Meghan!)

 It’s the fashion collaboration of Kate Middleton‘s dreams — and it’s coming true!

 Two of Kate’s favorite brands, L.K.
-Bennett (who makes her go-to patent nude pumps) and Jenny Packham (the designer behind several of Kate’s ensembles, including quite a few evening gowns) are teaming up to create a line of bridal shoes that is nothing short of magical.
+Bennett (who makes her go-to patent nude pumps) and Jenny Packham (the designer behind several of Kate’s ensembles, including quite a few evening gowns) have teamed up to create a line of bridal shoes that is nothing short of magical.

-The timing couldn’t be more serendipitous, with not one, but two royal weddings around the corner.
+The timing couldn’t be more serendipitous, with the royal wedding right around the corner.

 And they may be a perfect fit for royal bride-to-be Meghan Markle.
 The collection is inspired by old Hollywood glamour — with icons like Vivien Leigh and Bette Davis serving as inspiration — fused with the fashion of Paris in the 1930s.
 A fitting choice for a Hollywood star turned British royal.